skill-lync-cs/weatherPage/README.md

 # Workshop - Weather Application

 - Step 1: Use codesandbox for setup web project
-Login into https://codesandbox.io/ and select new project from template, choose JavaScript.
+Login into https://codesandbox.io/ and select new project from template, choose Vanilla JavaScript.

 ![](images/StartJavaScriptSandbox.gif)